-The Nominating Committee met two times during 2017.
-The Nominating Committee operates under a written charter adopted by the Board which is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Governance and Nominating Committee Charter."
+The Nominating Committee met once during 2021.
+All business was instead conducted by written consent.
+The Nominating Committee operates under a written charter adopted by the Board, which is available on our website at www.ProPhaseLabs.com under "Investor Relations -Governance-Governance Documents."

-Meetings of the Board of Directors in 2017
+Meetings of the Board of Directors in 2021

-For the fiscal year ended December 31, 2017, there were 11 meetings of the Board.
+For the fiscal year ended December 31, 2021, there were 13 meetings of the Board.
 Each of the directors attended, in person or by telephone, more than 75% of the meetings of the Board and the committees on which he served.

-The independent members of the Board met in executive session twice during 2017.
+The independent members of the Board met in executive session twice during 2021.

 Each director is expected to make reasonable efforts to attend Board meetings, meetings of committees of which such director is a member and the Annual Meeting of Stockholders.
-All four of the directors attended the 2017 Annual Meeting of Stockholders in person.
+All four of the directors attended the 2021 Annual Meeting of Stockholders either in person or by video conference.